-Picture: 25-year-old Aaditya, with his father, at the Palliative Care Unit at Green Pastures Hospital in Pokhara.
+Picture: 25-year-old Aaditya with his father, at the Palliative Care unit is from a remote village in bein at Green Pastures Hospital in Pokhara.

 MALAWI AND RWANDA

 Our Non-Communicable Disease Programme in Malawi and Rwanda focuses on the improved quality of life of patients, their families and carers, who face physical, psychological, social or spiritual challenges associated with life-limiting illness.